Politics of the United Kingdom: Former European Union membership

-In March 2008, Parliament decided to not hold a referendum on the ratification of the Lisbon Treaty, signed in December 2007.
-This was despite the Labour government promising in 2004 to hold a referendum on the previously proposed Constitution for Europe.
+The United Kingdom first joined the then European Communities in January 1973 by the then Conservative Prime Minister Edward Heath, and remained a member during the transformation into the European Union.
+Upon the introduction of the euro, the Labour Party is also divided, resulting in the UK not joining the Eurozone.
+In March 2008, Parliament decided to not hold a referendum on the ratification of the Lisbon Treaty, expanding the power of the EU signed, despite the Labour government promising in 2004 to hold a referendum on the previously proposed Constitution for Europe.